 HEFNU accepts proposals for Teaching Grants for courses proposed for the following academic year.
 The application period opens in October.
 The deadline is in early December.

-To apply, during the open application period, please submit the following items via the online form:
+To apply, please submit the following materials using the online form: